KomatiBhavaniSankar/KomatiBhavaniSankar/README.md

 👋 Hi there!
 I'm **Bhavani Shankar Komati**, a passionate and driven developer with strong interests in **Web Development**, **Machine Learning**, and **Artificial Intelligence**.

-I love building impactful projects, exploring new technologies, and competing in hackathons.
-I'm always eager to collaborate, contribute, and **participate in exciting tech challenges**!
+I enjoy building impactful projects, exploring new technologies, and competing in hackathons.
+I’m always eager to collaborate, contribute, and **participate in exciting tech challenges**.

 ---